symfony/symfony-docs/http_cache/validation.rst

 The `HTTP ETag`_ ("entity-tag") header is an optional HTTP header whose value is an arbitrary string that uniquely identifies one representation of the target resource.
-It's entirely generated and set by your application so that you can tell, for example, if the ``/about`` resource that's stored by the cache is up-to-date with what your application would return.
+It is entirely generated and set by your application so that you can tell, for example, if the ``/about`` resource that's stored by the cache is up-to-date with what your application would return.